purpleHey/blog/_posts/2019-12-31-bind-mount-and-jekyll.markdown

 To name the volume, use -v mysql-db:/var/lib/mysql when you do the docker run.

-You can `>docker volume inspect mysql-db` to get info on when the volume was created, what driver was used and what the Mountpoint is.
+You can `>docker volume inspect mysql-db` to get info on when the volume was created, what driver was used and what the "Mountpoint" is.

+Lastly, note that on Mac's and PC's, you can't actually navigate to the Mountpoint directory because Docker is doing some sourcery with a linux VM on the machine to make this work.
+On Linux you could actually navigate to that directory.

 [docker-mastery]: https://www.udemy.com/course/docker-mastery